 Google Cloud Platform (GCP)

-GCP is a comprehensive cloud computing platform that provides businesses access to various services, including computing, storage, and networking.
+GCP is a comprehensive Google cloud computing platform that provides businesses access to various services, including computing, storage, and networking.
 GPC is focused on machine learning and analytics, making it a popular choice for businesses leveraging advanced analytics and data processing capabilities.

 DigitalOcean is a cloud computing provider specialising in providing simple and affordable IaaS solutions for businesses.
 With its focus on simplicity and ease of use, DigitalOcean is a popular choice for small and medium-sized businesses looking to get started with cloud computing.